-5.4 Interagency Cooperation
+9.4 Interagency Cooperation

-It takes the collaborative efforts of multiple stakeholders working together to achieve a wildfire resilient community, including local fire departments, staff, provincial government officials such as Emergency Management BC (EMBC) and BCWS, elected officials, First Nations representatives, industry representatives, and residents.
+It takes the collaborative efforts of multiple stakeholders working together to achieve a wildfire resilient community, including local fire departments, staff, provincial government officials such as Emergency Management BC (EMBC) and BCWS, BC Parks and NR District Land Manager, selected officials, representatives, industry representatives, and residents.
 Coordination and cooperation are required to develop an effective CWRP and be prepared in the event of a wildfire.